MaicoTimmerman/tex-minutes/README.md

 Using `\documentclass{<options>}{minutes}` at the top of the document you can load the class. <options> are comma seperated.
 Supported options are:

-`colorblind` Disable all coloring in the document.
+`colorblind` Disable all coloring in the document, default is colored.
 `english` Sets language of the minutes to English, default is Dutch.

 ### Included commands